 Hovenweep is noted for its solitude and undeveloped, natural character.
 The Square Tower Group is the primary contact facility with a visitor center and interpretive trail.

-On arrival, you'll drive along the north rim, stopping at overlooks along the way.
+On arrival, we'll drive along the north rim, stopping at overlooks along the way.

 At the base of sheer red cliffs and in canyon wall caves are ruins of Indian villages built between A.D.
 350 and 1300.

-This moderate hike of 2 1/2 miles is the only one that will take visitors down into the canyon, and will take approximately 2-3 hours.Lunch: Lunch at the cafeteria from 12:30-1:30 PMAfternoon: Depart at 1:30 PM for return to Albuquerque, arriving at the hotel at about 5:30 PM.Dinner: Dinner at the hotelEvening: Program closing at the hotelLodging: MCM Elegante HotelMeals Included: Breakfast, Lunch, Dinner
+This moderate hike of 2 1/2 miles is the only one that will take visitors down into the canyon, and will take approximately 2-3 hours.Lunch: Lunch at a selected restaurantAfternoon: Depart at 1:30 PM for return to Albuquerque, arriving at the hotel at about 6:00 PM.Dinner: Dinner at the hotelEvening: Program closing at the hotelLodging: MCM Elegante HotelMeals Included: Breakfast, Lunch, Dinner